babariviere/ats/guides/examples.md

           "line": 2
         }
       ],
-      "message": "Job with id 0 is not found",
+      "message": "Job with id 0 does not exists", "path": [
-      "path": [
         "job"
       ]